European Green Deal: Recovery program from the novel coronavirus

 In May 2020 the leaders of the European Commission argued that the ecological crisis helped create the pandemic, which emphasised the need to advance the European Green Deal.
 Later that month, the €750 billion European recovery package (called Next Generation EU) and the €1 trillion budget were announced.
 The European Green Deal is part of it.
 The money will be spent only on projects that meet certain green criteria.
 25% of all funding will go to climate change mitigation.
 Fossil fuels and Nuclear power are excluded from the funding.
 The recovery package is also intended to restore some equilibrium between rich and poor countries in the European Union.

 As part of the European Union response to the COVID-19 pandemic, several economic programs were set up, including the CRII, CRII+, European Social Fund+ and REACT-EU With these programs, flexibility is maintained, and CRII and CRII+ are also able to direct money to crisis repair measures through the European Regional Development Fund (ERDF), European Social Fund (ESF), Fund for European Aid to Most Deprived (FEAD) or the European Social Fund Plus.
 Some of these programs (such as REACT-EU) also serve to invest in the European Green Deal.

 In July 2020, a proposed "Green Recovery Act" in the United Kingdom was published by a think tank and academic group, implementing all recommendations of a “Green New Deal” for Europe (which is distinct from the EU Green Deal) and drawing attention to the fact that "car manufacturers in Europe are far behind China" in ending fossil fuel-based production.

-The same month, the recovery package and the budget of the European Union were generally accepted.
+The same month, the recovery package and the budget of the European Union were agreed by EU leaders.
 The portion of the money that was allocated for climate action grew to 30%.
 The plan includes some green taxation on European products and on imports, but critics say it is still not enough for achieving the climate targets of the European Union and it is not clear how to ensure that all the money will really go to green projects.